Eat a kiwi, save a kiwi: A twist on Easter tradition

 Around 27 kiwis are killed by pests and predators every week, which is about 1,400 birds a year.
 At that rate, kiwis could disappear from mainland New Zealand within our lifetime.

 We found that pretty eye-opening and as proud Kiwis, we want to do everything we can to help protect our national icon.
-So we used the launch of our first ever Easter Egg, the Whittaker’s Chocolate Kiwi, as an opportunity to partner with New Zealand charity ‘Kiwis for kiwi’.
+So we used the launch of our first ever Easter egg, the Whittaker’s Chocolate Kiwi, as an opportunity to partner with New Zealand charity ‘Save the Kiwi’.